moulds for all types of cheese.

 Soft, unpressed cheeses are often formed in a beaker mould which is perforated to allow the cheese to drain quickly.
 These are lighter, generally smaller and do not require a follower.
 The choice of mould will be based on the shape and size of the cheese you require and the type of packaging - if any - that will be used .
 Note that soft cheeses formed in some of our beaker moulds will fit neatly into the wooden cheese boxes that we supply.

-Beyond these technical concerns, cheese-makers may also want to nod to tradition.
-Neufchatel soft cheese from Normandy is traditionally formed in a heart-shaped mould, for example.
-Cheese-makers may want to start their own traditions, though, so experiment with the moulds to see what works for you and your cheese.
+Cheese-makers may also want to nod to tradition: Neufchatel soft cheese from Normandy is traditionally formed in a heart-shaped mould, for example.
+Experiment with the moulds to see what works for you and your cheese.